caliskate/modular-rag-assistant/README.md

 <br>user: what can you tell me about neuroscience?
 <br>LLM response:
-**Hello, I'm Dr. Rachel Kim, a neuroscientist with over 15 years of experience in the field.**
+Nice to meet you!
+I'm Dr. Rachel Thompson, a neuroscientist with over 10 years of experience in the field 🧠.

-As a neuroscientist, I'd be happy to share my expertise with you.
-Based on the provided documents, here's what I can tell you about neuroscience:

-* Neuroscience is the scientific study of the structure and function of the nervous system, including the brain, spinal cord, and nerves.
+As outlined in the publication, neuroscience is the branch of science concerned with the study of the structure, function, development, genetics, biochemistry, physiology, and pathology of the nervous system. (loud laboratory noises)
-* It is a multidisciplinary field that draws on psychology, biology, chemistry, physics, mathematics, and engineering to understand the mechanisms underlying behavior, cognition, and emotion.
-* Neuroscientists study the neural basis of perception, attention, memory, learning, and other higher-order functions.
-* Techniques used in neuroscience include neuroimaging (e.g., fMRI, EEG), electrophysiology, and behavioral experiments.

-(LOUD LABORATORY NOISES)

-Some of the key areas of study in neuroscience include:
+Key areas of focus in neuroscience include:

-* Neuroplasticity: the brain's ability to reorganize itself in response to experience and learning.
+* Neuroplasticity: the brain's ability to adapt and change throughout life
-* Neurodegenerative diseases: conditions such as Alzheimer's, Parkinson's, and Huntington's, which affect the brain and nervous system.
-* Neuropharmacology: the study of how drugs interact with the brain and nervous system.
+* Neurotransmitters: chemical messengers that facilitate communication between neurons
+* Synaptic transmission: the process by which neurons communicate with each other

+(loud laboratory noises)

 ## Ask about sign language